 Bulbs in the Netherlands

 The Netherlands are a country of flowers.
 That has been true since the Golden Age.
 Then the tulip was introduced by Clusius.
-But how Dutch is that whole story?
+But how Dutch is the whole story?
 Clusius came from the northern French Arras, the man who told him of the tulip came from near Lille.
-But these areas where part of the county of Flanders by the time (not to be confused with the current Belgian region).
-The focus was on the north.
-The tulip was brought to Leiden since Holland was one of the wealthiest regions of the world in those days: the Dutch Golden Age.
+But these areas were part of the county of Flanders by the time (not to be confused with the current Belgian region).
+The economic focus was on the north.
+The tulip was brought to Leiden since Holland was one of the wealthiest regions of the world in those days during the Dutch Golden Age.

 It all started with a theft: from the botanical garden of the University of Leiden, where Clusius grew his tulips, a handful of tulip bulbs was stolen.
 They were bred and hybridized, until numerous varieties of tulips arose and many growers invested in this trade.
 The tulip was a hype that attracted many investors.
-Who had the money – and a lot of people in the Golden Age had – invested it in special tulips.
-Some tulips had enigmatic colours, faded shades that had to be expensive!
+Those who had money – and a lot of people in the Golden Age did – invested it in special tulips.
+Some tulips had enigmatic colours or different shades that had to be expensive!

 The hype is now known as tulip mania.
 Mania, because it all went wrong.
-There were insane amounts of rare tulips offered.
+Insane amounts of rare tulips were offered.
 People planned to breed these tulips so that they could earn their investment back.
-But soon scientists found that these "special" tulips were sick often, as a result of a virus that caused the faded colours.
-The flower bulbs were rotten, worthless.
+But soon scientists found that these "special" tulips were often sick, as a result of a virus that caused the unusual colours.
+The flower bulbs themselves were rotten, worthless.
 The bubble burst.
 The investors were left bankrupt.

 Bulbs remain - recent history

 Urbanization and increasing ground prices left the flower bulb cultivation more and more fragmented.
 In the twentieth century the great exodus began: bulb growers moved to other, more appropriate areas.
-In particular, the north of North Holland province became an important flower bulb area: between Alkmaar and Den Helder, but also on Texel Island and around the village of Limmen, the sandy soil coloured red, purple, yellow ...
+In particular, the north of North Holland province became an important flower bulb area: between Alkmaar and Den Helder, but also on the island Texel and around the village of Limmen, the sandy soil colours red, purple, yellow ...
 A new bulb region was born.
 This is where Fluwel is located.

-The large farmhouse of Fluwel can be seen well if you drive at Burgervlotbrug’s roundabout.
+The large farmhouse of Fluwel can be seen clrealy when you drive over Burgervlotbrug’s roundabout.
 Between the canal and the dunes along the North Sea coast you will find the tiny sultanate of Fluwel, a world full of flower bulbs.
-Fluwel's Tulpenland, a theme park about tulips, is located in Sint-Maartensvlotbrug.
+Fluwelland ('Land van Fluwel'), a theme park about tulips, is located in Sint-Maartensvlotbrug.
 Here you can experience yourself how tulips conquered the world.
 Of course you can also buy bulbs here, as in our web shop.